 All too often a person’s perception of law enforcement is that which is learned from crime-action television shows or movies.
-Another way a person’s perception of law enforcement is learned is by parents that use law enforcement to scare their children into good behavior.
+Another way a person’s perception of law enforcement is learned by parents that use law enforcement to scare their children into good behavior.
 “If you don’t do this, the police will arrest you”, is a statement made by parents to many young people.
 Law Enforcement Officers are there to protect and serve the people, and these statements have caused a lot of anxiety in the relationships between today’s youth and law enforcement officers.
-We want to make sure that today’s youth runs to a law enforcement officer in times of need, and not be afraid or have anxiety.
+We want to make sure that today’s youth runs to a law enforcement officer in times of emergency or need, and not be afraid or have anxiety.

 Documents needed for acceptance into the Summer LEAP Camp are listed below or to the right.
-All documents will be required for acceptance into the 2019 Law Enforcement Adventure Program.
-On the Online Application please Choose the Law Enforcement Adventure Program from the drop down box at the top of the application.
+All documents will be required for acceptance into the 2022 Law Enforcement Adventure Program.
+To Register for this year's LEAP Camp complete and submit each of the documents below or to the right.